Fran3x/FPL_Model/concept.md

 - plottable folders
 - plottable color bug
 - add descriptions on page
-- form component (weighted by days that past)
-- add bench to best eleven
 - divider line above Summary
 - store functions outside of notebooks
-- MAE@N
 - xP underestimated
 - evaluation as DataFrame
 - preds for more than 1 gameweek